 - New onset headache with or without focal neurological symptoms

 - New onset headache with associated photophobia, neck stiffness

 - New onset rashes, and in particular non-blanching petechial rash

 - New onset facial swelling or facial pain

-- Night sweats for >6 weeks
+- Night sweats for less than 6 weeks

 - Unintentional weight loss

 - New onset abdominal pain

 - New onset urinary symptoms - dysuria, haematuria